misterdoak/sauron/README.md

     "application": {
         "projects_path": "<path where projects files are stored>", "sandbox_path": "<path where projects are checkout>",
-        "report_path": "<path where reports wiil be stored>" }
+        "report_path": "<path where reports will be stored>" }
 }
 ```